khval/BasiliskII-1.0/Readme.md

 * If you are using Fullscreen, make sure to enable "Screen Lock", if not basilisk II might crash.

-* Emulated CPU task priority, range from 0 to -128, the CPU emulation has a tendency to hog the CPU resources, as a result AmigaOS run into stall states and complete lock up, setting task priority of -1 for active window is recommended, if above 1, critical tasks like CPU, eventhandler and other system critical task, will be starved for CPU resources.
+* Emulated CPU task priority, range from 0 to -128, the CPU emulation has a tendency to hog the CPU resources, as a result AmigaOS run into stall states and can completly lock up, setting task priority of -1 for active window is recommended, if above 1, critical tasks like eventhandlers and other system critical task, will be starved of CPU resources.
 (This is way it's limited to max 0.)

-* Creating when creating Mac partitions in media Tools box, its recommended that the partition is not above 4Gbytes, if your emulating MacOS7.5.5, if the partition is too big you will get errors, when tying to copy files to it, under MacOS.
+* When creating Mac partitions in media Tools box, its recommended that the partition is not above 4Gbytes, if your emulating MacOS7.5.5, if the partition is too big you will get errors, when tying to copy files to it, under MacOS.
 If have lot space to share with Basilisk create many partitions instead.
 You are not supposed to be able to mount the partitions under AmigaOS, so disable automount in media tool box (AmigaOS4.1).